LIBREhub/napari-LatAm-workshop-2023/docs/day1/intro_day1.md

 🚧🚧🚧🚧🚧🚧

 **TODO:**
- - Update text below, if necessary
- - Add a pdf with the presentation slides to this folder

  - Update the link below to the new pdf

 🚧🚧🚧🚧🚧🚧

-Welcome to our Quantiative Bio-Image Analysis using Python course!
+Welcome to our Quantiative Bio-Image Analysis using Napari course!
 In the first session we get to know each other and do a little Python Quiz.

 [Slides](https://github.com/BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/raw/main/docs/day1/Introduction_Course.pdf).